karleighponnock/-Fitness-Tracker/README.md

     * Express Handlebars

-## HTML Routes
+# HTML Routes

-# htmlRoutes.js creates routes to each url page
+## htmlRoutes.js creates routes to each url page
  - index.html ( "/" )
  - exercise.html ( "/exercise" )
 - stats.html ( "/stats" )

-## API Routes
+# API Routes
-# apiRoutes.js creates the backend to recieve and send back requess from front end
+## apiRoutes.js creates the backend to recieve and send back requests from front end
  - GET ( "/api/workouts" ) - Get all workouts
  - GET ( "/api/workouts/range" ) - Get the first 7 Workouts from the Workout table to be used in the "stats" page.
  - POST ( "/api/workouts" ) - Create a new Workout